drug-design/course/docs/chapters/conformational-analysis.md

 ### Geometries, Energies and Conformational Analysis
 *[Conformational Analysis]: The study of the geometries and their associated energies for a given molecule.

-As shown in the previous chapters, a molecule possesses many conformers and an energy is associated to each of these conformations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/geometries-energies-conformational-analysis-39802a3e'><i class='fa fa-play' aria-hidden='true'></i></button>As shown in the previous chapters, a molecule possesses many conformers and an energy is associated to each of these conformations.
 The aim of this chapter is to present the concept of "conformational analysis" as a framework that integrates the information about geometries and energies discussed in the previous chapters.
 *[conformational analysis]: The study of the geometries and their associated energies for a given molecule.
 *[nce]: New Chemical Entity: a compound not previously described.